INTRODUCTION:

 OMNIDIRECTIONAL MODE

-Picks up sound equally from all around the mic.
-It’s best used in situations when you want to capture the ambience of “being there”—like recording a band’s live performance, a multi-person podcast or a conference call.
+It picks up sound equally from all around the mic.
+It’s best used when you want to capture the ambience of “being there”—like recording a band’s live performance, a multi-person podcast, or a conference call.

 BIDIRECTIONAL

-Records from both the front and rear of the microphone—good for recording a duet or a two-person interview.
+Recordings from the front and rear of the microphone are suitable for capturing a duet or a two-person interview.

 2: SPEAKING IN YOUR MICROPHONE BUT RECORDING WITH YOUR LAPTOP BUILT-IN MICROPHONE.